mbhamashah/katacoda-scenarios/Opearting System Basics 1/03-files.md

 ### Disk Free

-df shows the amount of avaialble disk space being used by file systems.
+df shows the amount of available disk space being used by file systems.

 `df `{{execute}}